cran-task-views/MissingData/MissingData.md

     predictors. `r pkg("momentuHMM")` is dedicated to the analysis of telemetry data using generalized hidden Markov models (including multiple imputation for missing data).
+-   *Survival data*: Multiple imputation for the estimation of cumulative incidence functions is implemented in `r pkg("kmi")`.
 -   *Distance matrices*: Imputation for Euclidean distance matrix is implemented in `r pkg("edmcr")`, using different optimization approaches.
 -   *Graphs/networks*: `r pkg("missSBM")` imputes missing edges in Stochastic